homebridge/homebridge/README.md

 # Credit

 HomeBridge itself is basically just a set of shims and a README.
 The actual HomeKit API work was done by [KhaosT](http://twitter.com/khaost) in his [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) project.
-Additionally, many of the shims benefit from amazing NodeJS projects out there like `sonos` and `wemo` that implement basically all the interesting functionality.
+Additionally, many of the shims benefit from amazing NodeJS projects out there like `sonos` and `wemo` that implement all the interesting functionality.

 # Before you Begin